pschool-in/curriculum/content/science/food-5.md

 Hereditary disorders are caused by genetic abnormilities.
 These diseases are passed from one generation to the next.

-Physiological disorders are diseases that are caused by the malfunction of body organs.
+Physiological diseases are diseases that are caused by the malfunction of body organs.

 Maintaining good health requires a diet that provides all important elements in the proper proportions.
 Deficiencies in one or more nutrients produce a variety of diseases.
 These are called deficiency diseases.